 Azure Data Lake is a scalable data storage and analytics service.
 The service is hosted in Azure, Microsoft’s public cloud.

 We’ve been hearing a lot about the Microsoft Azure cloud platform.
 With all of the talk about cloud and the different Azure components available, it can get confusing.
 Large enterprise organizations are struggling with an ocean of data.
 From online shopping analytics to the Internet of Things (IoT) sensor data, the modern IT team is inundated with raw or semi-raw data captured from every side of the organization.
 These entities have begun dumping this raw data into a holding tank called the data lake until they can make use of all of the non-defined, schema-less information.
-Data that hasn’t yet reached its full potential can now be housed in Microsoft’s Azure Data Lake, a robust cloud-driven repository for big data.
-In this blog, we check in detail what is Azure Data Lake?
+Data that hasn’t yet reached its full potential can now be housed in Microsoft’s Azure Data Lakes, a robust cloud-driven repository for big data.
+In this blog, we check in detail what is Azure Data Lakes?
 How does it work? what are its parts etc

 What Is A Data Lake?